 - The annual Rupert Brooke Competition allows students the opportunity for creative writing beyond the syllabus. - There is also a creative writing club which meets in Stanley House every Tuesday at 6:15pm. - Students are invited to join the annual Creative Writing trip.
 This is a week-long retreat in the countryside with two professional writers.
-This year the trip is to playwright John Osborne's house in Shropshire. - The brightest students might also want to come along to Landor Society, our weekly literary society, Thursdays at 5:00pm. - Teachers, depending on the students' seeming workload and the length of the holiday, set a holiday reader so that students are reading more than simply the set texts studied in class. - the start of the year. - A Junior House Debating competition happens in the Lent Term. - and entrants are to recite a Carol Ann Duffy or Simon Armitage poem of their choice.
+This year the trip is to playwright John Osborne's house in Shropshire. - The brightest students might also want to come along to Landor Society, our weekly literary society, Thursdays at 5:00pm. - Teachers, depending on the students' seeming workload and the length of the holiday, set a holiday reader so that students are reading more than simply the set texts studied in class. - the start of the year. - A Junior House Debating competition happens in the Lent Term. - second Elizabethan era.